The Beverly Hilton: History

-In 1975, 50% of the property was sold to Prudential Insurance Company forming a partnership with the Hilton Hotels Corporation.
+In 1975, Hilton sold a 50% interest in six of its hotels, including the Beverly Hilton, to the Prudential Insurance Company.
+The two companies co-owned the Beverly Hilton through a new entity called the Beverly Hilton Joint Venture.
 The partnership sold the hotel to entertainer and businessman Merv Griffin for $100.2 million in December 1987.

 The Beverly Hilton had completed a $35 million renovation prior to Griffin's purchase.
 The hotel was Griffin's second choice, as he had expressed an interest in buying the 260-room Beverly Hills Hotel, which had recently been sold to Sultan Hassanal Bolkiah of Brunei for $200 million by a group headed by Denver oilman Marvin Davis.

 Griffin owned the hotel from 1987 to 2003, during which time its reputation faded as maintenance was deferred and competition increased.
 In 2003, Griffin sold the Beverly Hilton for $130 million to Beny Alagem, co-founder of Packard Bell Electronics, through his company Oasis West Realty.
 Commemorating its 50th anniversary, an ambitious $80 million renovation by architecture firm Gensler began in conjunction with Hilton Hotels, which has managed the property since it opened.

 The renovation reduced the number of rooms to 570, which feature 42-inch plasma high-definition televisions and Bose Wave radios.
 The rooms also have ample work spaces, reflecting a change at the hotel, which long catered mostly to leisure travelers, into a property where business travelers constitute 80 percent of the clientele.
-The meeting spaces and the International Ballroom—where the Golden Globes ceremony is held—were also renovated.
+The meeting spaces and the International Ballroom were also renovated.

 On February 11, 2012, singer Whitney Houston died in Suite 434 after accidentally drowning in the bathtub.
 The room number was retired and the room repurposed.